 Another great trip with Paul Holt!
 And Qingyu was very nimble in dealing with the Chinese service providers, sometimes under challenging conditions.
 She is a very versatile lady: a woman who knows how to get things done!
 She was also terrific in ordering our food, especially the food for my birthday celebration.

-Day 5: We’ll return to the Fuzhou airport early for a flight up to Nanchang, capital of Jiangxi Province, and continue by road west to Wuyuan, a picturesque small town in the north-eastern corner the province.
+Day 5: We’ll travel by rail to Nanchang, capital of Jiangxi Province, and continue by road west to Wuyuan, a picturesque small town in the north-eastern corner the province.
 We’ll stop off at reliable a site for the diminutive Pied Falconet where we also hope to see both Mandarin Duck and Red-billed Starlings.
 Night in Wuyuan.

 Day 6: We’ll spend the entire day around Wuyuan, searching for some of the area’s other specialties.
 The rare Scaly-sided Merganser will be our first quarry.
 Up to sixty birds have been counted wintering here in recent years, and we’re likely to find a few parties of this attractive sawbill.
 Other species along this stretch of river could include Long-billed Plover and Black-collared Starling, while elsewhere around Wuyuan we’ll look for Yellow-browed Bunting, that magnificent songster the Hwamei, and, with luck, Japanese Waxwing.
 Night in Wuyuan.